anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 technician's laptop.
-Alternatively, the data can also be collected from the pledges directly and provided to a domain registrar deployed in a different network as preparation for the operational phase.
+Alternatively, the data can also be collected from the pledges directly and provided to a domain registrar deployed in a different network in preparation for the operational phase.
 In this case, connectivity to the domain registrar may also be facilitated by the service technician's laptop.